nicm42/100-days-of-code-v2/log3.md

 **Day 87: 8th July 2021**
 Having spent some time yesterday researching and installing things (and fighting with ssh) I started coding on an assignment.
 I realised I've done so much React lately that I forgot vanilla JS doesn't work quite the same way!
 It took me a little while to remember what I was doing.
 It says something about how much I've learnt React.
 (But I still can't answer Scrimba's poll from the other week as to whether I prefer JS or React).
 In the end I got it all working and loaded some data.
 I only have one thing to do and I've fulfilled the very basics of the brief, which is a good feeling.

+**Day 88: 9th July 2021**
+I did the one bit of the assignment I had left.
+And then decided to convert the js file to ts, which meant I then needed a build tool.
+And found Gulp wasn't happy with TypeScript or Dart Sass.
+Rather than messing around with it, I considered Webpack, since it would allow me to import things, but I remembered it had problems with Cypress.
+I didn't want to spend my time messing around with that either, so I ended up with Parcel.
+Which it turns out allows imports too!
+I should have just started with that.